-This is a voluntary target fuels of 70%. on in clinker klins with alternative Type of target (MDR-T_03) Reference value (MDR-T_05) Unit of measurement (MDR-T_03) Absolute 34% % energy substitution Base year (MDR-T_06) Period of application (MDR-T_07) Intermediate/interim targets (MDR-T_08) 2020 2020-2030 Description and relationship to policies (MDR-T_01) This objective fulfils the contribution to reduction of the consumption of natural Outreach (MDR-T_04) Applicable to cement factories in Spain: E Mataporquera, Hontoria and Olazagutía.
-El Alto, Alcalá de Guadaira, Monjos, Scientific basis (MDR-T_10) The objective has no scientific basis.
-Methodologie (MDR-T_09) European and national climate change a legislation are pushing towards the sub greenhouse gas emissions.
-Cement mai resource intensive so the industry is focu with alternative materials. estitution of natural materials and nufacturing is energy and natural Stakeholders (MDR-T_11) Stakeholders have not been involved in the target setting process.
+This is a voluntary target that aims to achieve an energy substitution fuels of 70%. on in clinker killis with alternative Type of target (MDR-T_03) Reference value (MDR-T_05) Unit of measurement (MDR-T_03) Absolute 34% % energy substitution Base year (MDR-T_06) Period of application (MDR-T_07) Intermediate/interim targets (MDR-T_08) 2020 2020-2030 Description and relationship to policies (MDR-T_01) This target fulfils the contribution to reduction of the consumption of natural Scope (MDR-T_04) Applicable to cement factories in Spain: E Mataporquera, Hontoria and Olazagutía.
+El Alto, Alcalá de Guadaira, Monjos, Scientific basis (MDR-T_10) The target has no scientific basis.
+Methodologies (MDR-T_09) European and national climate change a legislation are pushing towards the sub greenhouse gas emissions.
+Cement maresource intensive, so the industry is focusith alternative materials. stitution of natural materials and nufacturing is energy and natural Stakeholders (MDR-T_11) Stakeholders have not been involved in the target setting process.
 Changes (MDR-T_12) There has been no change in the target or associated metrics.
 Performance and progress (MDR-T_13) Continuous monitoring is carried out from of fuel consumption.
 Subsequently, ar material to control its energy contribution monthly monitoring reports.
 In 2024, the Continuous monitoring is carried out from of fuel consumption.
 Subsequently, ar material to control its energy contribution monthly monitoring reports.
 The Sustain the data in order to report on the state Sustainability Committee.
-In 2024, the (pending CO2 verifications). nalyses are carried out on each ution to the process, as well as e % energy recovery was 33%.
-In the factories based on the control nalyses are carried out on each ution to the process, as well as nability Department also monitors at us of the target to the Group's 6 % of energy recovery was 33% ESRS.
-Waste hierarchy (E5-3_09) The wastes taken into account are 100% meal, olive pomace, grape pomace, eda biomass, grape chippings, coffee groun some percentage of biomass (RDF, endrubber.
-Waste hierarchy: Re-use: Re-use of products or their com-Recycling: Processing waste into new processing waste into new processing containing energy or other responsion. ar sludge, crushed wood, pruning ds).
+In 2024, the (pending CO2 verifications). nalyses are carried out on each ation to the process, as well as e % energy recovery was 33%.
+In the factories based on the control nalyses are carried out on each ation to the process, as well as nability Department also monitors at the Group's 6 of energy recovery was 33% ESRS.
+Waste hierarchy (E5-3_09) The wastes taken into account are 1009 meal, olive pomace, grape pomace, WW biomass, grape chippings, coffee groun some percentage of biomass (RDF, endrubber.
+Waste hierarchy: Re-use: Re-use of products or their com-Recycling: Processing waste into new processing waste into new processing containing energy or other responsion.
+TP sludge, crushed wood, pruning ds).
 And other waste containing of-life tyres (ELT), textile RDF or ponents.
-Resource inflows and outflows (E5-3_01, E5-3_02, E5-3_03, E5-3_04, E5-3_05, E5-3_06, E5-3_07, E5-3_08) The target is related to resource inputs a rate of use of circular material (% of was minimising primary raw material (the u fossil fuel in clinker kilns, is decreased). ste derived fuels is increased) and
+Resource inflows and outflows (E5-3_01, E5-3_02, E5-3_03, E5-3_04, E5-3_05, E5-3_06, E5-3_07, E5-3_08) The target is related to resource inflows the rate of use of circular material (% of and minimising primary raw material common fossil fuel in clinker kilns, is dec f waste derived fuels is increased) (the use of petroleum coke, a